ofunkey/machine-learning-challenge/README.md

 * All the models are good for predicting FALSE POSITIVE well with f1-score closer to 1 (0.99).

-* Same comparison for Candidate - Random Forest model F1 -score is higher than other model.
+* Same comparison for Candidate - Random Forest model F1 -score is higher than other models.

 - - -